Gainsborough's House, Sudbury

 History, tourist information, and nearby accommodation

-The facade of the house may be deceiving, as the brick was added to a much older timber framed building by Gainsborough's father, John, about 1720.
-The actual structure is timber-frame with wattle and daub infill.
+The facade of the house may be deceiving, as the brick was added to a much older timber-framed building by Gainsborough's father, John, about 1720.
+The actual structure is timber-framed with wattle and daub infill.
 The house was originally two separate cottages, but these were joined together in the early 16th century.

 More than a historic building, Gainsborough's House is really a superb art gallery devoted to Gainsborough's life and work, set in his birthplace and childhood home.
 There is a staggering wealth of paintings and sketches on display, from early works to paintings made when the artist's popularity was at its height.
 If you enjoy Gainsborough's art, there simply is no better place to visit in Britain than this delightful gallery.

 While at the House I picked up a brochure on Gainsborough's Sudbury, with a map of places associated with the artist or simply historic sites he would have known as a child.
 It is well worth picking up a brochure and exploring a few of the historic places, most of which are just a few minutes stroll from the House.